-'''

-(read-traditional-weirdness? ) => boolean

-(read-traditional-weirdness? boolean)
+(read-traditional-weirdness?) => boolean (read-traditional-weirdness? boolean)

-'''

 Determines whether newly created textual ports allow certain lexical extensions that are deprecated in Larceny.
-These extensions include symbols enclosed by vertical bars and read-time evaluation.

-For the current semantics of these parameters, please consult the Larceny developers' web page that describes Larceny's lexical syntax [https://github.com/larcenists/larceny/wiki/LexicalConversion].
+The semantics of read-larceny-weirdness? and read-traditional-weirdness? will change over time as deprecated misfeatures are added or dropped in response to popular demand or apathy.
+For the current semantics of these parameters, please consult the Larceny developers' web page that describes Larceny's lexical syntax

+[https://github.com/larcenists/larceny/wiki/LexicalConversion].